devsoc-unsw/circles/README.md

 ### Removing Docker Containers

 To remove all containers and the docker network, run `docker-compose down`.
-Add the option `-v` to also remove persistant volumes: that is, the mongoDB data.
+Add the option `-v` to also remove persistent volumes: that is, the mongoDB data.
 I tend to run this before I rebuild if I have made changes to the backend code to keep everything clean on my system.

 To stop a docker containers that is running, run `docker-compose stop <containerName>`.
 This will not remove the container.